AnghelLeonard/Java-Data-Structures/binarysearchtree/README.md

 # Binary Search Tree
-**Statement: Binary trees become truly useful for searching when you balance them**
+**Statement: Binary trees become truly useful for searching when you balance them.
+This example is not balanced.
+For such cases, please see AVL and Red-Black Trees examples (links coming soon)**

 **What kind of problems are commonly solved via binary search tree:**